Essential info for Qatar

 Emergency numbers: The general emergency number for police ambulances and fire services in Qatar is 999.
 Operators will often speak English.

 Transport and driving: Traffic in Qatar drives on the right.
-Expats should be cautious and employ defensive driving tactics since the country is known for having accident rates.
-Taxis are widely available in certain areas although buses are scarce and the rail network, which resumed construction in 2013, is only due for completion in 2030.
+Expats should drive defensively because the country is known for having accident rates.
+Taxis are available in certain areas but buses are scarce and the rail network is only due for completion in 2030.

-Education: The vast majority of expat parents send their children to private international schools, a large portion of which are of world class standard.
+Education: Most expat parents send their children to private international schools, a large portion of which are of world class standard.